bkil/shell-fun/draft/annotated-atomized-documentation-directory.md

 If docs are generated, we should implement a parser for their markdown input present in their git repo in such cases usually, although we could actually have a version dropdown to show the difference between the upstream development version and one of the released version (per Linux distribution even).

+Some of the sources are provided in an internationalized version, translated to different languages.
+The client API should have a choice for preferred languages to show documentation in and optionally provide an English fallback.

 ## Plan

 ### Map all documentation sources